mcharouk/aws/AdvancedArchitectingOnAWS/Synopsis.md

 * Integrates with Amazon Q
 * Reviews accessible also on CodeGuru Console

+## CodeBuild

+* can run codeBuild from Github actions or Gitlab actions by using [Runners](https://docs.aws.amazon.com/codebuild/latest/userguide/runners.html)

 ## CodePipeline

 ### Out of the box Action (not exhaustive)